Command-Line Help for reactive-graph-tooling

 Arguments:

-• <LOCAL_NAME> — The local name of the repository
+<LOCAL_NAME>— The local name of the repository<URL>— The remote URL of the repository

 Options:

-• --uid <UID> — The numeric user id of the owner user
+--uid <UID>— The numeric user id of the owner user--gid <GID>— The numeric group id of the owner group

 reactive-graph-tooling instances repository remove